keyboardDrummer/keyboardDrummer.github.io/_posts/2021-3-21-privatizedEducation.md

 Education providers may offer more or less money to buy a contract, and in the case of a student with a learning disability may even ask for money to 'buy' the contract.

 Expensive education providers are those that bid a relatively small amount for an educational contract.
 The government may ask parents or student to compensate for choosing an expensive education provider.
-However, we suggest considering providing parents and student with a fixed educational budget that they can use to spend on more expensive eductional providers, so that poor parents also have a choice in what provider to pick.
+However, we suggest considering providing parents and student with a fixed educational budget that they can use to spend on more expensive educational providers, so that poor parents also have a choice in what provider to pick.

 ## How do we handle an education provider that's not meeting expectations?
-What if an education provider is "undereducating" the child, not educating them well enough to get the most out of the contract?
+What if an education provider is 'under-educating' the child, not educating them well enough to get the most out of the contract?

 Educational contracts are periodically appraised.
 The government will estimate how much the student will earn throughout their lifetime, and together with its estimations of costs to educate, will determine how much it thinks the education contract the student is currently worth.